| VARICOSE VEINSvascular.co.nz>varicose veins See also Varicose veins -

 Back

-Many women find that during pregnancy, they
+to the top Many women find that during pregnancy, they

 can either develop varicose veins or pre-existing varicose veins can become